-Within the City of Albany, the workforce has a similar proportion of Managers and Professionals compared to the Electricity, Gas, Water and Waste Services workforce.
+In the City of Albany, 17.7% of workers were Professionals, compared to 35.1% in Electricity, Gas, Water and Waste Services.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in City of Albany;
+- The economic base and employment opportunities available in the City of Albany;

 - The age of the workforce;

 - The skill and qualification level required to enter an industry; and

 - The working and social aspirations of the population.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Occupations (Click rows to view sub-categories)||Number||%||Electricity, Gas, Water and Waste Services||Number||%||Electricity, Gas, Water and Waste Services||2011 - 2016|